haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 5. Next, we shall move the focus from visualization to the **actual data**.
 Start by examining what data is included in the project and what information is stored in the layers by right clicking on the layer name and selecting *Open Attribute Table*.

 	1. Open the *attribute table* of the layer called Helsinki_small_areas.
 Take a moment to examine the table, what can you see?

-	2.
+		As you can see, the file consists of a list of the small-sized areas within the city of Helsinki with their corresponding codes and creation dates but little else.
+Next, we are going to calculate the area for each small area of Helsinki.
+	2. In the *attribute table*, toggle
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyI2UjU5YmNzcnVMSFhIMkE4Ijp7In
 N0YXJ0Ijo3OCwiZW5kIjo4OSwidGV4dCI6IkNvdmVyIGltYWdl